withastro/astro/packages/astro/src/core/errors/README.md

 Error are a reactive strategy.
 They are the last line of defense against a mistake.

-Before adding a new error message, ask yourself, "Was there a way this situation could've been avoided in the first place?" (docs, editor tooling etc).
+While adding a new error message, ask yourself, "Was there a way this situation could've been avoided in the first place?" (docs, editor tooling etc).

 **If you can prevent the error, you don't need an error message!**